The Book of Mormon Musical—How Much Is Correct?

 God will punish you for stealing a glazed donut at age five

 In addition, the Book of Mormon teaches it is unnecessary to baptize little children because they are “alive in Christ” (Moroni 8:10-21).
-We consider age eight the age of accountability, when a child becomes eligible for baptism.
+We consider eight years old the age of accountability, when a child becomes eligible for baptism.

 All-American church with an all-American prophet

 There are more Church members living outside of the United States than who live in the United States.
-Church members live in hundreds of countries, and they speak hundreds of languages.
+Latter-days live in hundreds of countries and speak a wide array of languages.

 It is true that the Book of Mormon contains stories of ancient prophets who lived in the Americas.
 It’s also true that early leaders like Joseph Smith and Brigham Young are considered American prophets.
 But with members all over the globe, in over a hundred countries, it’s inaccurate to say the Church today is an American church.